mysociety/fixmystreet/customising/css.md

 * `layout.css` --
   all the styling for the content of the pages in a desktop sized browser.
 * `\_colours.css` --
-  basic colour information, so you can easily make a site that looks different simply by copying these files to your own cobrand CSS directory, and changing the colours, as we will describe below.
+  basic settings information, so you can easily make a site that looks different simply by copying these files to your own cobrand CSS directory, and changing the contents, as we will describe below.
 * `config.rb` --
   the config script used by compass